 Then along came a show on the Fox network called Sightings, presented in a straightforward “newsmagazine” format.
 I didn’t actually catch this show until the end of its run in 1996, but this was the first show I can recall that actually showed footage of “paranormal investigators” plying their trade.
 It was the first time I heard an “EVP” (electronic voice phenomenon, where an audio recording device is left running to capture voices that may not be audible to the human ear.)
 Hearing those ghostly voices on that tape reduced me once again to the quivering seven-year-old watching a cheesy Bigfoot movie.
 The gates slowly began opening on paranormal cable shows in the late 90s.
 The History Channel’s Haunted History became a favorite of mine.

-In those days, I would generally get off work after midnight, and my girlfriend at the time — I was her ride home to our tiny college apartment — was often even later.
-I would listen to the car radio as I waited for her to finish her super-late shift duties at the local Native American casino.
+In those days, I would generally get off work around midnight, and my girlfriend at the time — I was her ride home to our tiny college apartment — was often even later.
+I would listen to the car radio as I waited for her to finish her shift at the local Native American casino.
 That’s when I got hooked on the paranormal call-in show Coast to Coast AM.
-The show, which still runs weeknights from 1AM to 5AM, was known for taking unscreened calls, and for host Art Bell’s patient acceptance of whatever nonsense the caller was spewing.
+The show, which still runs weeknights from 10PM to 3AM (Pacific Time), was known for taking unscreened calls, and for host Art Bell’s patient acceptance of whatever nonsense the caller was spewing.
 90% of the callers were obviously bugshit insane tinfoil-hat conspiracy froot loops, but there was occasionally a genuinely spine-chilling story.
 We would get home and huddle under the covers, continuing to listen to stories of chemtrails and lizard people on the clock radio until we fell asleep in the wee hours.
 Good times.